LivePersonInc/developer-center/pages/documents/ClientSideConfiguration/EngagementWindowWidgetSDK/limitations.md

 applications, known as 'Frame Busters’, prevent themselves from opening within an iframe.
 - The application must be hosted over SSL, meaning that the URL must start with https.
-- Custom widgets should not include Conversational Cloud chat buttons or any other LiveEngage objects such as the lpTag.
+- Custom widgets should not include Conversational Cloud chat buttons or any other Conversational Cloud objects such as the lpTag.
 - The SDK works on Chat and Messaging.